Patternslib/Patterns-site/_posts/2014-08-27-collapsible.md

 layout: demo
 title: Collapsible
 category: fancy-stuff
-description: ""
+description: "A *collapsible* is an element where content is can be shown or visible by clicking on a triggering element."
 ---

-A *collapsible* is an element where content is can be shown or visible by clicking on a triggering element.
-One way to use this is to implement a very minimal accordeon.
+ One way to use collapsible is to implement a very minimal accordeon.

     <section class="pat-collapsible">
       <h3>About us</h3>